|

 A resale certificate is a document that allows businesses to buy products without paying sales tax on them, as long as they plan to resell those items to customers, who will then pay the tax.
 As a seller, you can also accept resale certificates from others looking to buy for resale.

-In Nebraska, sellers use resale certificates to buy goods from the suppliers they intend to resell.
+In Illinois, sellers use resale certificates to buy goods from their suppliers that they intend to resell.
 The issuance of the certificates is always done in good faith that the seller would report tax on the final sale of the items.

-You can fill out Form 13 provided by Nebraska after you receive your sales tax permit.
-You can also fill out the Streamlined Sales and Use Tax Certificate of Exemption if you would like to get sales tax exemption for multiple states simultaneously.
+You can fill out Form CRT-61 provided by Illinois after you receive your sales tax permit from the state.
 If you don’t want the hassle of registering, sign up for our all-inclusive service that includes sales tax registration.

 The Streamlined Sales Tax (SST) is an initiative to simplify and standardize sales tax regulations across multiple states.
-Nebraska is a party to this program, meaning it follows the uniform rules and definitions established by SST but has its own sales tax regulations.
+However, Illinois is not a party to this program, meaning it does not follow the uniform rules and definitions established by SST but has its own sales tax regulations.

-In Nebraska, sales tax isn’t just one simple rate; it’s a combination of state and local taxes.
-To figure out the total sales tax for your calculation, you’ll need to add up the rates for the state, county, and city (if applicable) where your transaction occurs..
+In Illinois, sales tax isn’t just one simple rate; it’s a combination of state and local taxes.
+To figure out the total sales tax for your calculation, you’ll need to add up the rates for the state, county, and city (if applicable) where your transaction occurs.
+Use TaxHero’s Illinois Sales Tax Calculator to compute for sales tax.

 Here’s an example.
-Suppose an out-of-state seller satisfies the economic nexus criteria in Nebraska and sells to a customer in Omaha, NE, with a ZIP code of 68105.
+Suppose an out-of-state seller satisfies the economic nexus criteria in Pennsylvania and sells to a customer in Chicago, IL, with a ZIP code of 60607.
 In that case, the seller has to charge the customer a total sales tax, which can be broken down as follows:

 |

-Nebraska is a destination-based state, meaning sales tax is determined based on the buyer’s location.
-That means for a Nebraska-based seller, sales tax is generally based on the location of the buyer when selling within the state.
+Illinois is a destination-based state, meaning sales tax is determined based on the seller’s location.
+That means for an Illinois-based seller, sales tax is generally based on the location of the seller when selling within the state.

-For out-of-state or remote sellers, the sales tax rate is always determined by the buyer’s location.
-For instance, if you’re selling a product from Alabama to a customer in Lincoln, Nebraska, where you have nexus, you’d apply Lincoln’s sales tax rate to that sale.
+For out-of-state or remote sellers, the IL tax rate is always determined by the buyer’s location.
+For instance, if you’re selling a product from Pennsylvania to a customer in Chicago, Illinois, where you have nexus, you’d apply Chicago’s sales tax rate to that sale.

 To make life easier, consider using sales tax software or consulting a tax professional, like TaxHero, to ensure accurate tax calculations and collections.
 Understanding these tax rules helps you stay compliant, whether you’re in-state or out-of-state.

-The next step after collection is filing and remitting your Nebraska sales tax returns.
-Filing and remittance can vary in frequency, typically monthly and quarterly.
+The next step after collection is filing and remitting your Illinois sales tax returns.
+Filing and remittance can vary in frequency, typically monthly, quarterly, or annually.

-In Nebraska, the due date falls on the 20th day of the following month.
+In Illinois, the due date falls on the 20th day of the following month.
 For instance, sales tax collected in January is due by February 20th for monthly filers.

 However, if this day is a holiday, weekend, or in the rare occurrence of a natural disaster, the deadline is typically extended to the next business day.
 For instance, if you’re a monthly filer and filing sales tax for the month of April, and the May 20th deadline falls on a holiday or weekend, you’ll have until May 21st, the following business day, to submit.

-To file your sales tax return for Nebraska, a few options are available:
+To file your sales tax return for Illinois, a few options are available:

-Here are the specific penalties for non-compliance with sales tax regulations in Nebraska:
+Here are the specific penalties for non-compliance with sales tax regulations in Illinois:

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.